UN Women in the Pacific

-UN Women’s Fiji Multi-Country Office (MCO) works with governments and civil society organisations across 14 Pacific Island countries and territories to address this imbalance, empower women and build more inclusive societies.
+UN Women’s Pacific Office (MCO) works with governments and civil society organisations across 14 Pacific Island countries and territories to address gender inequality, empower women and build more inclusive societies.

 - Women’s Economic Empowerment (WEE)

 - Ending Violence Against Women and Girls (EVAWG)

 - Peace, Security, Humanitarian, and Resilience (PSHR)